-Race discrimination occurs when a person is treated less favourably because of race, colour, and nationality, ethnic or national origin.
-The Equality Act 2010 makes it unlawful for an employer to discriminate against employees because of these characteristics.
+The Equality Act 2010 makes it unlawful for an employer to discriminate against employees because of race, colour, nationality, ethnic or national origin.

-- direct discrimination: treating someone less favourably because of their actual or perceived race, or because of the race of someone with whom they associate.
+- Direct discrimination: treating someone less favourably because of their actual or perceived race, or because of the race of someone with whom they associate.
 An example of this could be refusing to employ someone solely because they are a particular race

 In very limited circumstances, there are some jobs which can require that the job-holder is of a particular racial group.
 This is known as an 'occupational requirement'.
 One example is where the job-holder provides personal welfare services to a limited number of people and those services can most effectively be provided by a person of a particular racial group because of cultural needs and sensitivities.